New Family Structures Study: Subsequent studies and reanalysis

 The first peer-reviewed and published criticism is the Cheng and Powell, 2015 review.
 The authors state that they identified a large number of potential measurement errors and other methodological choices which led to erroneous results.
-They state that even small differences in coding can profoundly shape empirical patterns, and that after repeating the analysis with sound methods, the "differences in being raised by gay/lesbian and heterosexual parents are minimal."
+They state that even small differences in coding can profoundly shape empirical patterns, and that after repeating the analysis with sound methods, the "differences in being raised by gay/lesbian and heterosexual parents are minimal".

 The second such peer reviewed criticism is by Stanford University Sociology professor Michael J. Rosenfeld which also brings out the methodological flaws in Regnerus study.
 It was published in Sociological Science.

-However Professor Walter Schumm Department of Family Studies, Kansas State University criticized the findings of Cheng and Powell, stating that they were statistically insignificant, as they did not report effect sizes.
-Because they reduced the number of same-sex parent families considerably, it is actually possible that the effect sizes were unchanged, but due to the smaller sample statistical significance was lost.
-He also criticized studies that show the opposite results as Regnerus for having very low sample sizes, being politically motivated themselves, and that these were poorly made refutations quickly thrown out as a knee jerk reaction because science came out with results that contradicted the modern liberal political theories, and did not follow the APA's own recommendations for reporting effect sizes and other methodological requirements.

 Citations in court cases

 The New Family Structures Study was cited in amicus briefs for the United States Supreme Court cases of United States v.
 Windsor and Hollingsworth v.
 Perry.
 It was also cited by U.S. District Court judge Alan Cooke Kay in Jackson v.
 Abercrombie, who used Regnerus's study to dismiss other studies that had come to different conclusions.

 In the 2012 California case Golinski v.
 Office of Personnel Management, several major medical organizations, including the American Psychological Association, filed an amicus brief in which they criticized Regnerus's research.
 The brief argued that "the Regnerus study sheds no light on the parenting of stable, committed same-sex couples".